yuuki15/yuuki15.github.io/_drafts/2021-12-09-prime-numbers-in-c.md

 This program determines if a number is prime by dividing it by smaller numbers, as is the definition.
 Such an algorithm is called trial division.

+One of the most curious is, actually, whether a number is prime, and if not, what its prime factors are.
+That's called prime factorization and discussed later.

 We can improve our program using arithmetic.

 Definition (Divisibility):